-When taking a look at the local menus, you may notice many authentic Valencian dishes are based around rice as the central ingredient.
+When taking a food tour in Valencia, you may well notice many authentic Valencian dishes are based around rice as the central ingredient.
 Albeit prepared in a variety of intriguing ways, brought to life with an array of flavours.

 The addition of fresh seafood, meat and the locally grown fruit and vegetables help make each plate of food a taste to remember.
 The majority of high-end Valencian chefs will only use the very best local produce.
 Often picked from their own private gardens or straight from the nearby markets and fishing ports.